phacks/notion-ruby-client/README.md

 )
 ```

+See the full endpoint documentation on [Notion Developers](https://developers.notion.com/reference/post-page).

 #### Update page

 Updates [page property values](https://developers.notion.com/reference-link/page-property-value) for the specified page.
 Properties that are not set via the `properties` parameter will remain unchanged.